-Arvida Byström uses bodies, fruits, wallpaper and knickers to challenge and explore our sexualised world.
-Can a peach be pornographic?
-Are you hungry – or horny?
+Arvida Byström uses bodies, fruits, wallpaper, and knickers to challenge and explore our sexualised world.

 Arvida Byström’s work connects and redefines stereotypes and identities that otherwise tend to be kept separate.
 Those of “model” and “photographer,” for instance.
 Since the invention of the camera, the line has been pretty solid between the beholder and the beheld, but Arvida Byström takes both positions in her work.
 Like millions of young people around the world, she has her feet solidly planted in social and digital media, where selfies and status updates are king, but she brings her own perspective to it.

-Working both in front of and behind the camera, and controlling how her images are distributed to hundreds of thousands of people on her Instagram account, she has built a platform that few photographers have ever been able to aspire to.
-She also models for brands like Monki and Adidas, and shows her work at galleries in Sweden and internationally.
-She sews little knickers for things that evoke the human form, like peaches and cherries, and puts on live-streamed performances and builds installation pieces.
+Working both in front of and behind the camera, and controlling how her images are distributed to hundreds of thousands of people on her Instagram account, she has built a platform that few photographers have achieved.
+She also models for brands like Monki and Adidas, and exhibits her work at galleries around the world.
+She sews mini knickers for objects that evoke the human form, like peaches and cherries, puts on live-streamed performances, builds installation pieces.

-A recurring theme in all her work is the simultaneous adherence to and questioning of the codes and visual grammar inherent in social media.
-And the medium, for Byström, is very much also the message.
-Digital art is intermingled with classical photography, and an eye inspired by fashion photography presents body parts and objects in subtly unorthodox poses and situations.
+A recurring theme in all her work addresses the codes and visual grammar inherent in social media, and the ways that people both follow and question them.
+And the medium, for Byström, is very much the message.
+Digital art intermingles with classical photography, and an eye inspired by fashion photography presents body parts and objects in subtly unorthodox poses and situations.

 Cellulite.
-Pimples.
-Period blood.
+Menstrual blood.
 Body hair.
 They all show up in her work, sometimes taking center stage.
-From a purely biological standpoint they’re all very natural things, but they often tend to be disregarded as a feminist or artistic gimmick, maybe even activism solely focused on provocation.
-Arvida Byström wants to break down imagined barriers by being a player on the highly commercial stage that is fashion, and at the same time exploring femininity, sexualization, and visual formulae in her art.
-The road there has also traveled in the in-between.
+Biological norms that are often disregarded as a feminist or artistic gimmick, maybe even shallow activism focused solely on provocation.
+Arvida Byström wants to break down imagined barriers by being a presence in the highly commercial world of fashion, while simultaneously exploring femininity, sexualization, and visual formulae in her art.

 In a short period of time, she has managed to garner attention for a number of projects, like the book Pics Or It Didn’t Happen in 2017.
-It was made up of pictures of women’s bodies that for various reasons had wound up banned from Instagram, now immortalised on paper.
-That same year she was the face of a campaign for Adidas where her unshaven legs led to a barrage of threats and hatred in her inbox.
-The fairly low-key campaign made waves around the world and got a lot of airtime on both social and traditional media, but Byström didn’t take much notice.
+It was made up of pictures of women’s bodies that for various reasons had been banned from Instagram, now immortalized on paper.
+That same year she was the face of a campaign for Adidas, where her unshaven legs led to a barrage of threats and hatred in her inbox.
+The fairly low-key campaign made waves around the world and went viral on both social and traditional media.
+Byström didn’t take much notice.
 She has gotten used to all kinds of attention.